 “We at MUDS also suggest the directors who are in possession of multiple DIN’s to surrender the multiple DIN’s except one even though they have not received any show-cause notice for the same from Regional Director.”

 Who is Required to Surrender DIN

 Now having discussed the solution above, the surrender of DIN may flow through either of the two routes.
-The director falls under the first case, and then he will have to compulsorily surrender the multiple DIN’s whereas in second case it is the self call of director to do so.
+The director falls under the first case, and then he will have to compulsorily surrender the multiple DIN’s whereas in the second case it is the self-call of the director to do so.

 On Order of Central Government :